 This is exactly why we invented our ‘Layflat’ polybutylene pipe coil in 2012 (and are continuing to manufacture it today, from the UK).

 JG Layflat® pipe ensures that the pipe always lays flat and stays flat when removed from the coil.
 It is extremely flexible and therefore, easier to use, especially when manipulated in cold weather.

 We like to think that when it comes to installing underfloor heating, Layflat answers the three biggest pipe considerations outlined below:

 If it flexible and versatile for the underfloor heating project?

-We all know that plastic is a more flexible and versatile pipe material than copper and underfloor heating installations are the perfect testament of this.
+We all know that plastic is a more flexible and versatile pipe material than copper and installing underfloor heating is the perfect testament to this.
 For installations of this kind, pipes must be laid in patterns on the floor that will eventually be screeded over.

 In most cases, pipework will follow two main patterns: serpentine or counterflow.
 In either case, the pipe will have to be flexible enough to manoeuvre around several tight bends, given that the pipes are typically laid at a distance of 150mm or 200mm.

 For example, copper is simply too rigid to achieve this.
 Layflat makes the job easier, quicker, and more efficient since it can easily be manoeuvred into required patterns.